 Well, the town’s main feature is that it’s the birthplace of Josip Broz Tito, the army commander who later became the founder of communist Yugoslavia.
 It’s also considered to be the best museum village anywhere in Croatia.
 The house where Tito was born, nothing fancier than a basic peasant home, was converted into a museum during his lifetime.
 In the decades after his death, the surrounding buildings were renovated and reconstructed.

 Now, the town of Kumrovec is a superb example of what a 20th-century Zagorje village looked like.
-The Ethnological Museum, as it’s called, encompasses eighteen historic village buildings, with permanent exhibits displaying artifacts and furniture.
-If you’re into history and local culture, this is a superb destination option for Zagreb day tours.
+As it’s called, the Ethnological Museum encompasses eighteen historic village buildings, with permanent exhibits displaying artifacts and furniture.
+This is a superb destination option for Zagreb day tours if you’re into history and local culture.